J196W/Project-MeatyOar/README.md

 ### I Want To Help
 Great!
 Fork this code, make your changes, and make a pull request.
 All help is greatly appreciated.
 You might even get added to the Team Members section!
+##### Sections that need the most help right now:
+- Creating a page for this repository (using GitHub Pages)
+- Help Getting Started

 ### Team Members
 - Brogan (mySQL Databases)